Browns vs. Greens: The Only Compost Ratio You Really Need

 What Counts as Greens?

-- Fresh grass clippings (use in thin layers)
+- Fresh grass clippings — useful, but only in thin layers

 How To: Build a Balanced Compost Layer